 Congratulations to Carlo Paredes and Neil Shah for their presentation at the 2011 Council on Undergraduate Research (CUR) Posters on the Hill!

-For more information, and the link to submit an application, please visit the official website for Posters on the Hill
+For more information and to apply, please visit the CUR Posters on the Hill website.

 A full day of activities is anticipated.
 In addition to the evening poster session and reception tentatively in April, there will be field trip opportunities the day before, followed by an evening orientation session with a light dinner, and morning speaker session with a continental breakfast the day of the session.
 Students and their advisors will have an opportunity to visit their Congressional Representatives and Senators to talk about undergraduate research.
 CUR will provide instructions for setting up these meetings.
 UCLA's office of Federal Relations will assist you with setting up these important visits.

 - project quality, (e.g. timeliness, level of completion, and interest to both the scholarly and general communities),

 - communication skills (e.g. being understandable by any educated person), and